scaramacai/necsy/README.md

 At the moment the work is unfinished and there are still unimplemented features.
 Expect also errors and Python "traceback(s)".

-I have also included some examples to test the programs.
-To my knowledge, files in the examples directory, are freely distributable.
+I have also included some examples to test the program.
+To my knowledge files in the examples directory are freely distributable.
 Should it not be the case, please contact me.

 Suggestions and comments are welcome.